LukasHaas/cs224n-project/README.md

 ### Load a Model from Disk to Evaluate it on the Test Set

-`python run.py load path/to/model --base-model bert-base-uncased --data path/to/data --objective binary --evaluate`
+`python run.py load path/to/model --base-model bert-base-uncased --alexa --data path/to/data --objective binary --evaluate`

 ### Load a Model from Disk to further Finetune

-`python run.py loadtune path/to/model --base-model bert-base-uncased --data path/to/data --objective binary --evaluate`
+`python run.py loadtune path/to/model --base-model bert-base-uncased --hierarchical --data path/to/data --objective binary --evaluate`

 ## Automated Legal Expert Arbitrator (aLEXa)